 Rich and creamy, this gravy tastes like the essence of turkey.
 Made with both turkey stock and drippings, plenty of cream, and just enough white wine to add zip and acidity, it's a superlative recipe; one that I've made year after year.

 If you didn't make stock from the turkey neck and giblets, substitute high-quality chicken stock.

 Turkey pan juices

 - Pour the pan juices from roasting the turkey through a fine-mesh strainer into a large heat-safe measuring cup, and skim off the fat and reserve (or use a fat separator).

 - Place the roasting pan over two burners, and warm over medium-high heat.
-Add 1-1/2 cups water to deglaze the pan, scraping up the brown bits with a flat-sided wooden spoon.
-Once all the fond has dissolved, pour it through the fine mesh strainer into the same heat-safe measuring cup.
+Add 1 1/2 cups water to deglaze the pan, scraping up the brown bits with a flat-sided wooden spoon.
+Once it has all dissolved, pour it through the fine mesh strainer into the same heat-safe measuring cup.